 2023 Compliance Trends: Staying Ahead in an Evolving Regulatory E...

-Speculation is swirling that the Small Business Administration (SBA) will rescind its requirement for Paycheck Protection Program (PPP) borrowers with loans greater than $2 million to complete a loan necessity questionnaire.
+On July 9, the Small Business Administration (SBA) announced it has rescinded its requirement for Paycheck Protection Program (PPP) borrowers with loans greater than $2 million to complete a loan necessity questionnaire.
 This change was made effective immediately, but the SBA said there are FAQs to come to offer more clarity.

 This publication is distributed for informational purposes only, with the understanding that Doeren Mayhew is not rendering legal, accounting, or other professional opinions on specific facts for matters, and, accordingly, assumes no liability whatsoever in connection with its use.
 Should the reader have any questions regarding any of the news articles, it is recommended that a Doeren Mayhew representative be contacted.